 Update your Firmware

-Always ensure your Mevo Plus is not disadvantaged by out-of-date versions of programs and apps from Flightscope or 3rd parties.
+Always ensure your Mevo Plus is not disadvantaged by out-of-date versions of programs and apps from Flightscope or 3rd parties, especially when the Fusion Tracking update is available!

 Don’t Move or Knock the Mevo Plus!